How to watch Super Bowl LV | WSGW 790 AM & 100.5 FM

-The NFL season concludes today with Super Bowl LV.
-The Tampa Bay Buccaneers will face off against the reigning champion Kansas City Chiefs.
+The NFL season concludes Sunday with Super Bowl LV.
+The Tampa Bay Buccaneers are facing off against the reigning champion Kansas City Chiefs.

-The game is scheduled to start at 6:30 p.m.
+The game started at 6:30 p.m.
 ET.
-CBS’ coverage of the game will begin at 11:30 a.m.
+CBS’ coverage of the game started at 11:30 a.m.
 ET with “That Other Pregame Show.”
-President Joe Biden joined “CBS Evening News” anchor and managing editor Norah O’Donnell for his first network interview since taking office, which will air prior to the game on CBS in the 4 p.m.
-ET hour.
+President Joe Biden joined “CBS Evening News” anchor and managing editor Norah O’Donnell for his first network interview since taking office, which aired prior to the game on CBS.
 CBS Sports Network will provide post-game coverage.

 The NFC champion Buccaneers, led by Tom Brady, will take on Patrick Mahomes and the Chiefs, the Super Bowl LIV champions.
 The winner will be awarded the Lombardi Trophy and crowned NFL champions for the 2020-2021 season.
 The game will be played at Raymond James Stadium in Tampa, Florida, marking the first time a team will play in their home stadium in the Super Bowl.